lingrino/go-fault/README.md

 TODO:

-- Package level documentation
-  - Default do nothing if request fault or config is invalid
-  - Use multiple middleware if you want slow + error
-  - Dynamic configuration left up to the user
 - Maybe get rid of DROP fault type?
 - Provide docker image to make requuests against
 - GitHub Actions to run CI